blockchain-lab-um/masca/packages/docs/docs/libraries/data-manager.md

 }
 ```

-This abstract class enables the [`SnapVCStore`](../masca/architecture.md) plugin, which stores the array of VCs in MetaMask State and `CeramicVCStore` which stores VCs on Ceramic Network.
+This abstract class enables the [ `SnapVCStore` ](../masca/architecture.md) plugin, which stores the array of VCs in MetaMask State, and `CeramicVCStore` , which stores VCs on Ceramic Network.

 ### How to use